Dual Foreign-national Couples

-Dual foreign national couples are couples in which both partners are from outside the U.S. Under U.S. immigration law, there is recognition for dual foreign national married couples where one spouse holds a long-term nonimmigrant visa.
+Dual foreign national couples are couples in which both partners are not citizens of the United States.
+Under U.S. immigration law, there is recognition for dual foreign national married couples where one spouse holds a long-term nonimmigrant visa.

 Derivative visas (for spouses and children of the principal U.S. visa holder) are available in the following visa categories: A, E, F, G, H, I, J, L, M, O, P, R, S, T, TN (NATO), and U.